Skip to content

 What is an AI-native business intelligence platform?

 An AI-native business intelligence (BI) platform uses natural language processing to let teams query databases, generate dashboards, and explore analytics without writing SQL.
-Basedash lets teams ask questions in plain English and turn answers into dashboards, reports, and shared workflows quickly.
+Basedash lets teams ask questions in plain English and turn answers into dashboards, automations, and shared workflows quickly.
+It covers the full data stack in one product — storage, data syncing, a semantic layer for trusted metrics, and the BI and reporting on top — so analytics stay consistent from raw data to final dashboard.
 The result is faster time-to-insight with less manual query work and fewer handoffs between teams.

 How is Basedash different from traditional BI tools like Metabase or Tableau?